-Professional photos for Mother’s Day are always a hit but imagine the fun you can have while staging some family photos of your own.
-Grab a camera, Mom, the kids and some props and let them enjoy a little time being silly and posing for their own, personal, backyard photo shoot.
-A tripod and the timer on the camera allow Dad to step out from behind the lens and join in on the fun, too!
+Professional photos for Mother’s Day are always a hit, but imagine the fun you can have while staging some family photos of your own.
+Grab a camera, Mom, the kids, and some props and let them enjoy a little time being silly and posing for their own, personal, backyard photo shoot.
+A tripod and the timer on the camera allows the person taking the photos to step out from behind the lens and join in on the fun, too!

 Use some of the ideas from this photo booth party to enhance the celebration.